ACECentre/climbing-dots/README.md

 - @phewett for the original conception
 - @ritenv who coded the majority as a fork to his :)

+## Getting Involved

+In order to start contributing code to the project, follow the steps below:

+1. Fork this repo.
+For detailed instructions visit [http://help.github.com/fork-a-repo/](http://help.github.com/fork-a-repo/)
+2. Hack away! but please make sure you follow [this branching model] (http://nvie.com/posts/a-successful-git-branching-model/).
+That means, make your pull requests against the **develop** branch, not the **master** branch.

 ## Licence